Español English

 They are small perennial plants with a trail bearing and translucent stems that reach 10 cm (3.93") in height but extend laterally.
 The most interesting thing is its compact foliage formed by small and shiny leaves that can be yellowish green, light green or with silver spots.
 The flowers are so inconspicuous that they are of no decorative interest.

-They are used in pots indoors or in shady areas of patios and terraces; They are ideal for walls in cool areas, in undergrowth and planted in pots with ferns.
+Baby's tears is used in pots indoors or in shady areas of patios and terraces; It's ideal for walls in cool areas, in undergrowth and planted in pots with ferns.

 The soil can be a commercial indoor plant substrate with 15% coarse sand.
 The transplant is done in spring.